 Even though the dexterity of a woman’s hands is still essential in the processing plants and keeping together the fishermen’s households, due to the maximisation of the product in Iceland they have also managed to diversify their tasks creating a versatile identity of the role women play in the fisheries reaching more managerial and decision making positions.
 While men were absent in the sea, these women had to take care of everything that happened inland; this is one of the reasons that justify their independent and charismatic character.

 These portraits were mostly taken in Grindavik, Heimaey, Stykkishólmur, Reykjavík and Patreksfjörður.
 This "mirror study" where observations and comparisons were made with the Galician case (Sereas) has become one chapter in my PhD dissertation.
+BOOK

 Project financed by the EEA Grants through the Norwegian Embassy